wavesoft/eilos/docs/Developer Reference.md

 2. The file definitions should be combine-able, since a preset might extend another preset.
 For this reason, each configuration file must be defined with a required `mimeType` property, and an optional `combine` strategy.
 Based on this information the system either combines the output of the different configurations, or it makes the most recent replace the previous.

-For reference, the logic for combining the different configuration contents can be found in the `mergeContents` function in `config.ts`.
+For reference, the logic for combining the different configuration contents can be found in the `mergeContents` function in `DefinitionUtil.ts`.